Share This Article

 Among the chamber pots, you will find both home and those coming, for example, from public transport.
 These, for example, from trains enriched with information that the contents of the potty do not sometimes be thrown out of the window …

-The museum itself is not large, but it is certainly something special.
+The museum of potties and toilets is not large, but it is certainly something special.
 At the reception, you can buy souvenirs.
 There are traditional magnets and pictures, but you will also find ceramic potties and their miniatures and toilet accessories for travel.
-Portable “potty” will find there gentlemen, and for ladies, there is, for example, a “pike” to piss standing up 🙂 It is a pity that there were no disposable pots for children.
+Portable “potty” will find there gentlemen, and for ladies, there is, for example, a “pike” to piss standing up :) It is a pity that there were no disposable pots for children.
 An additional attraction could be an interesting toilet for visitors – in the end, in such a place, one asks for a stylish toilet bowl.
 Unfortunately, they were “standard”;)

 A museum ticket costs 150 crowns.